davrempe/humor/README.md

 Pretrained model checkpoints are available for HuMoR, HuMoR-Qual, and the initial state Gaussian mixture.
 To download (~215 MB), from the repo root run `bash get_ckpt.sh`.

 ### OpenPose
 [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is used to detect 2D joints for fitting to arbitrary RGB videos.
-If you will be running test-time optimization on the demo video or your own videos, you must install OpenPose.
+If you will be running test-time optimization on the demo video or your own videos, you must install OpenPose (unless you pass in pre-computed OpenPose results using `--op-keypts`).
 To clone and build, please follow the [OpenPose README](https://github.com/CMU-Perceptual-Computing-Lab/openpose) in their repo.

 Optimization in [run_fitting.py](./humor/fitting/run_fitting.py) assumes OpenPose is installed at `./external/openpose` by default - if you install elsewhere, please pass in the location using the `--openpose` flag.